INSIGHT & INSIGHT AI

 Investigating the potentials of patient generated data for CVD prevention and rehabilitation

-1. Reviewing PGHD Integration Challenge
+Phase 1.
+Reviewing PGHD Integration Challenge

 A comprehensive 10-year review of challenges in integrating PGHD into healthcare systems from the perspectives of both patients and healthcare professionals.
-This review resulted in the development of a conceptual workflow model.
+This review resulted in the development of a conceptual 10-stage workflow model.

-2. Physical Activity Planning in Cardiac Rehabilitation
+Phase 2.
+Towards Data Enabled Physical Activity Planning in Cardiac Rehabilitation

 Study 1: Healthy participants collected data from wearable devices and discussed the findings with healthcare providers (HCPs) during physical activity planning sessions.